-Lead is a naturally occurring metal that is all around us.
-It was used for many years in paints, plumbing and other products in and around homes.
-The Environmental Protection Agency has determined that lead can cause health problems if it accumulates in a person's body over time.
+Lead is a naturally occurring metal that was used for many years in paints, plumbing and other products.
+The Environmental Protection Agency determined that lead can cause health problems if it accumulates in a person's body over time.
 There is no lead in the water Denver Water sends to your house.
 But lead can get into water as it moves through lead-containing household plumbing and service lines.
-While lead in tap water is rarely the single cause of lead poisoning, it can increase a person’s total exposure.
-High levels of lead in your home's drinking water can have significant health impacts, especially for children and pregnant women.
+While lead in tap water is rarely the single cause of lead poisoning, it can increase total exposure.
+High levels of lead in a home's drinking water can have significant health impacts, especially for children and pregnant women.

 Does Denver Water have lead in its water?

 Each year, Denver Water collects more than 35,000 samples and runs more than 68,000 water quality tests.
 Lead isn’t present in the mountain streams and reservoirs that supply our water, and it isn’t found in water when it leaves our treatment plants or travels through our system’s water mains.

 Although lead isn't present in the water Denver Water sends to your house, lead can get into water as it moves through lead-containing household plumbing and service lines, which are the two most common sources of lead in treated drinking water.